2 hours

 1

 Thank you for taking the time to share your feedback.
 We're delighted to hear Geisha Gion tour was great tour experience for you!
-We are glad to hear you survived the heat!
-Thank you again.
+We are happy to hear Thank you again.

 Response from Host, Aug 2025

 Thank you for taking the time to share your feedback.
-We're delighted to hear Geisha Gion tour was great tour experience for you by Yuji!
+We're delighted to hear Geisha Gion tour was great tour experience for you by Miho!
 Thank you again.

 Thank you for taking the time to share your feedback.
-We're delighted to hear Kyoto Geisha tour was great tour experience for you with our tour guide!
-We hope you or your friends can return soon again for another adventure with us!
+We're delighted to hear Geisha Gion tour was great tour experience for you!
+We are also happy to hear that Osamu spoke good English, gave thoughtful answers to your questions!
 Thank you again.

 Yasaka Shrine, located in Gion district, is one of Kyoto's most famous Shinto shrines.
 Visitors can admire its beautiful architecture, lanterns, and enjoy the serene atmosphere of its surroundings.
 This shrine is deeply related to geisha culture.
 You can find out what those connections are by joining our tour.